Guide · Updated 23/05/2026 · iGaming Reviews

 How to spot value

 A value bet is one where your honest estimate of the probability is higher than the implied probability of the odds.
-Three approaches:
+Three reliable approaches:

 1. Line shopping